GGuinea/delta2_trello_backend/README.md

     simply check - will be removed

     Get /api/v1/all_boards
-    will produce json with all boards, where users has access
+    will produce json with all boards, where users has access with other users that have acces to the board
 ```
 ### Boards
 ```